Storytelling in Career Development

 - The Goal: Determine what your client is aiming for and what his or her ideal life looks like.
 What is the client’s family situation, financial situation, and state of health?
 Where is your client living and in what kind of community?
 What values, desires, and needs are being fulfilled?
 What would be the headline of this story ?

 - Dark Forces: Determine why your client doesn’t have this life now.
 Where did he or she get side-tracked?
 What beliefs is your client carrying that are not supportive?
 Who are the villains that the hero faces, what are they saying and how much power is the hero giving them?
-How can your client beat their villain?
+How can your client beat their villains?
 What would be the headline of this story ?

 - Courage: Determine the occupations that your client can imagine him or herself in.
 Why is your client interested in these and what skills, strengths, and aptitudes are being used?
 What kind of an organization would your client like to work in?
 What are the labour market trends for these roles of interest and which ones are viable?
 What steps does your client need to take to make them happen, such as up-skilling or re-educating?
 How feasible are these options?